 At the Palm Harbor Acquisition Date, management evaluated consumer loans receivable held for investment by CountryPlace to determine whether there was evidence of deterioration of credit quality and if it was probable that CountryPlace would be unable to collect all amounts due according to the loans' contractual terms.
 The Company also considered expected prepayments and estimated the amount and timing of undiscounted expected principal, interest and other cash flows.
 The Company determined the excess of the loan pool's scheduled contractual principal and contractual interest payments over the undiscounted cash flows expected as of the Palm Harbor Acquisition Date as an amount that is not accreted into interest income (the non-accretable difference).
-The remaining difference is accreted into interest income over the remaining life of the loans (referred to as accretable yield).
+The cash flow expected to be collected in excess of the carrying value of the acquired loans is accreted into interest income over the remaining life of the loans (referred to as accretable yield).
 Interest income on consumer loans receivable is recognized as net revenue (see Note 5).